 What Does it Take to Be a Transportation Worker?

-Example of Transportation Worker Job All transportation workers not listed separately.
+Transportation Worker Job Description All transportation workers not listed separately.

-In the United States, there were 38,000 jobs for Transportation Worker in 2016.
+There were about 38,000 jobs for Transportation Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,200 new jobs for Transportation Worker by 2026.
-The BLS estimates 4,800 yearly job openings in this field.
+There will be an estimated 4,800 positions for Transportation Worker per year.